June 10, 2025

 The real success of a subscription program comes from keeping customers happy and subscribed.
 Here were some retention strategies that worked for us:

-• Exclusive member perks: Give subscribers early access to new products.
+• Exclusive member offers and perks: Give subscribers early access to new products.

 • Flexible skip options: Let customers pause instead of canceling.

-• Personalized updates: Send a weekly email with what’s coming in their box.
+• Personalized email updates: Send a weekly email with what’s coming in their box.

-• Surprise bonuses: Occasionally add a free item to show appreciation.
+• Surprise bonuses and gifts: Occasionally add a free item to show appreciation.

 What Helped Us Keep Subscribers: We sent a monthly “VIP Member Update” with farm stories, recipes, and behind-the-scenes content.